fresh-spar-technologies/.github/profile/README.md

 # Fresh Spar

-Welcome to Fresh Spar's GitHub organization!
-We're dedicated to [briefly describe your organization's mission or purpose].
+Welcome to Fresh Spar Technologies GitHub organization!
+We're dedicated to Markting, Web and App Development and Video Editing.

 ## Table of Contents